Riverdale, Georgia

-Riverdale is a city in Clayton County, Georgia, United States.
-The population was 15,134 at the 2010 census, up from 12,478 in 2000.
+Riverdale is in Clayton County, Georgia, United States.
+The population was 15,129 in 2020.
 Riverdale is a suburb just south of Hartsfield–Jackson Atlanta International Airport and is part of the Atlanta metropolitan area.

 History

 The area now known as Riverdale was settled before the Civil War.
-Riverdale was founded in 1886, when the railroad was extended to that point.
+Riverdale was founded in 1886, when the railroad was extended there.
+Named for Mr. W. S. Rivers, the original owner of the town site who donated his land to the railroad company, the city was incorporated in 1908.

-In 1908, the city was incorporated with the name Riverdale, named in honor of Mr. W.S.
-Rivers, the original owner of the town site.
+Monroe Huie, a farmer, supplied lumber to the local railway network.
+Whenever the train arrived to collect wood, it also delivered fertilizer to the region.
+As a result, fertilizer sales became the primary business endeavor in the area.
+Prior to the construction of the spur, fertilizer had to be transported in wagons from the nearby town of Jonesboro.

+In 2024, an investigation by the "FOX 5 I-Team" in Atlanta discovered that hundreds of traffic tickets had been issued improperly by robotic traffic control cameras in school zones.
+The city was compelled to issue refunds and an apology.
+Police Chief Todd Spivey put it this way: "Initially, this was presented as a good idea, as a good way to slow the people down and create safer school zones.
+But if we’re going to engage in constant problems and losing the trust of the public because of the issuing of civil-penalty citations, do we need to revisit the idea of, is it really working?"

 Geography

 Riverdale is in western Clayton County, 12 mi south of downtown Atlanta and 6 mi northwest of Jonesboro, the county seat.

 According to the U.S. Census Bureau, Riverdale has an area of 11.6 sqkm, of which 0.03 sqkm, or 0.22%, is water.

 Demographics

-2020 census

 As of the 2020 United States census, there were 15,129 people, 5,517 households, and 3,404 families residing in the city.